Manuela Perrotta

 Giulia Zanini

-I am a postdoctoral researcher on the Remaking the Human Body project, where I am responsible for the Public Engagement programme.
+I was a postdoctoral researcher on the Remaking the Human Body project from 2019 to 2022, where I was responsible for the Public Engagement programme.
 I completed a PhD at the European University Institute (EUI) in 2013 on transnational donor conception travels.
 I then conducted postdoctoral qualitative research on infertility and assisted reproduction in Southern Europe, on permanent childlessness in Italy and on abortion barriers and travels in Europe.
+In 2022, I was awarded an ERC Starting Grant for the project “Pregnancy Dating Challenges: Technologies and Unequal Geographies of Abortion and Childbirth Care”, which will be based at Ca' Foscari University of Venice.
 My research interests include reproductive governance, technologies and travels, kinship and gender.

 Serena Naim